GabrielSpoopy/GabrielSpoopy/README.md

 ### Hello Hello

-- 🔭 Hoje sou estudante
-- 🌱 Estudando Python
+## ΣF = m.a   May the Force be with you.
+- 😝 Today I'm a student
+- 🌠 I LOVE PHYSICS
+- 💻 studyig hacking & python
-- ⚡ viciado em cafe :)
+- ⚡ I love coffee

 <div>
   <a href="https://github.com/GabrielSpoopy">